-You can just straightly show it to them the video from your dashcam of you driving and proving that you are innocent
+You can just straightly show to them the video from your dashcam of you driving and proving that you are innocent

 4. Monitoring your mechanic

-The benefit doesn't entirely focus on being able to spy on your mechanic, but rather being mindful to what they are doing with your car.
+The benefit doesn't entirely focus on being able to spy on your mechanic, but rather being mindful of what they are doing with your car.
 Especially if you just had your car fixed and you have to go out and be away from your car for a period of time; and for some reason, you have trust issues and do not feel comfortable about leaving your car behind your dashcam can surely help you and ease your worries.

 As mentioned earlier, it can records videos and audios at the same time, which gives you an opportunity to check on the times you were not able to personally handle it.
-You've got nothing to be worry of; your dashcam will help you maintain your car's security while you are away.
+You've got nothing to worry about; your dashcam will help you maintain your car's security while you are away.